JohnScience/patterns/src/idioms/module-companion.md

 The *module-companion* can be used to define a struct for the "parameter object" pattern, which can help in reducing the number of arguments passed to the *accompanied function* with the help of [default idiom].
 This can make the call sites cleaner and more readable due to the "syntactic" parallelism (`my_fn::Args { ... }` and `my_fn()`).

+### Availability in the function signature

+There is also an idiom where helper items for the function are defined in its body.
+Compared to that idiom, module-companion idiom has the advantage that the items from the *module-companion* are available in the function signature.

 ## Drawbacks

 ### Lacking language support